Jump to …

-Cesarean deliveries are taught in a three-part training curriculum that includes formal didactic sessions, simulation training, and competency demonstration.
+Cesarean deliveries are taught in a three-part training curriculum that includes formal didactic sessions.

 We feel very strongly that in competent hands, forceps are extremely useful and safe tools.
 During this course, which is directed toward second-year residents, trainees participate in simulated forceps deliveries using a pelvic model.
 Trainees also attend a 3-hour didactic session covering topics such as instrument selection and anatomy, procedural techniques, and evaluation of the maternal pelvis.